 As an administrator, you can control Gmail access for the users in your Google Workspace organization.
 You can turn Gmail on for everyone.
 Or, turn it on for certain groups or departments.

 Before you begin

-From the Admin console Home page, go to AppsGoogle WorkspaceGmail.
+In the Admin console, go to Menu AppsGoogle WorkspaceGmail.